-Research on implicit motivation has now matured to the point that there are several alternative assessments of implicit motivation available for researchers to use (Runge et al., 2016; Sokolowski, Schmalt, Langens, & Puca, 2000).
-Most of these variants retain the essential features of the PSE: Subjects are presented with pictures but are not asked about their own motives.
-A comparative study of nAch, nPow, and nAff found that three implicit motivation measures showed very low correlations with three explicit measures, but the intercorrelations among the three implicit measures were hardly better; by contrast, the three explicit measures showed consistently significant (if still low) intercorrelations (Schüler, Brandstätter, Wegner, & Baumann, 2015; see also Krumm, Schäpers, & Göbel, 2016).
+Research on implicit motivation has now matured to the point that there are several alternative assessments of implicit motivation available for researchers to use.
+In addition to the standard PSE, there are several variants on the PSE.
+In the Operant Motive Test (OMT), for example, subjects are presented with a motive-evoking picture, as in the standard PSE; but instead of writing a story, they answer a series of four questions about one of the main characters (Runge et al., 2016).
+In the Multi-Motive Grid (MMG), subjects also view pictures, but then answer specific questions about what is going on in the minds of the characters (Sokolowski, Schmalt, Langens, & Puca, 2000).
+These variants retain the essential features of the PSE: subjects are presented with pictures, but are not asked about their own motives.
+A comparative study of nAch. nPow, and nAff found that all three implicit motivation measures showed very low correlations with three explicit measures, with a median r = .05; unfortunately, the intercorrelations among the three implicit measures were hardly better, median r = .09.
+By contrast, the three explicit measures showed consistently significant (if still low) intercorrelations, median r = .31 (Schüler, Brandstätter, Wegner, & Baumann, 2015).
+A verbal version of the MMG, in which brief vignettes substituted for the pictures, showed generally nonsignificant correlations with questionnaire measures (median r = .18); this figure is only slightly higher than that obtained with the standard pictorial version (median r = .11); unfortunately, the between-groups design of the study did not permit assessment of the relationship between the two forms of the MMG (Krumm, Schäpers, & Göbel, 2016).